sasagawa888/eisl/readme.txt

 Easy-ISLisp(EISL) is an interpreter and compiler compatible with ISLisp standard.EISL was written by me(Kenichi Sasagawa) https://qiita.com/sym_num/items/793adfe118514668e5b0

+Installation
+On Linux  type "make" on terminal.

+On Windows rename winmakefile -> makefile. and type "make" on terminal.
+Require MINGW gcc

+We confirmed the operation in the following environment.
+Ubuntu 16.04 GCC 5.4
+Raspbery Pi3
+Windows10 MINGW GCC 5,3

+Invoke
 eisl (Windows)
 ./eisl (Linux)